|Architect: Ludwig Mies van der Rohe|

-However, the existence of such a special building for modern architecture, even if it is a 1/1 model, and that it is open to visitors is important for architectural tours and researches.
+Whatever it is, the existence of such a special building for modern architecture and that it is open to visitors is important for architectural tours and research.

-These small interventions include filling the pool with milk and coffee, placing installation artworks, spreading a different smell inside, or removing the glass doors.
+These small interventions include filling the pool with milk and coffee, placing installation artwork, spreading a different smell inside, or removing the glass doors.

 A: The construction started in 1928 and finished in 1929 for the International Exposition held in Barcelona, Spain.